Ben-Edwards44/cmd-find/README.md

 Ensure that the given description is enclosed within either single or double quotes:

-- `cmd_find 3 "create a new directory"` is correct.
+- `cmd-find 3 "create a new directory"` is correct.
-- `cmd_find 3 'create a new directory'` is also correct.
+- `cmd-find 3 'create a new directory'` is also correct.
-- `cmd_find 3 create a new directory` is incorrect.
+- `cmd-find 3 create a new directory` is incorrect.